 Wildland Fires

 As described above, the hills of Claremont have burned many times, including the three fires which hit Claremont and neighboring San Bernardino County cities in October of 2003.
 Considered one of the worst disasters in the history of the area, the Old Fire, Grand Prix Fire, and Padua Fire devastated thousands of homes and caused billions of dollars in damage.
-Hot temperatures, low humidity, and fierce Santa Ana winds contributed to the fire’s rapid spread beyond the San Bernardino National Forest to suburbs along the 210 Freeway.
+Hot temperatures, low humidity, and fierce Santa Ana winds contributed to the fire’s rapid spread beyond the San Bernardino National Forest to suburbs along the Interstate 210.
 The 2003 Grand Prix fire damaged residential and commercial structures and infrastructure amounting to an estimated $20 million.